What software do I need to install?

 Xcode (for Mac users)

-Laptop with SSH and X client software.
+Laptop with terminal emulation software with X forwarding client

 Some faculty teach C with linux using the EECS linux cluster